Sarah Silverman and Michael Sheen Break Up

 Barry King/Getty Images

-Sarah Silverman and Michael Sheen have broken up after nearly four years of dating.
+Sarah Silverman and Michael Sheen have broken up nearly four years of dating.

 The Grammy-nominated comedienne broke the news to her Twitter followers Monday.
 "The great @michaelsheen & I consciously uncoupled over Christmas.
 I mean, not 'over Christmas' - like that wasn't the fight that ended it.
 No fight.
 We just live in different countries & it got hard," she tweeted.
 "Felt we should just tell y'all so u stop askin, 'How's Michael/How's Sarah?'"